New Haven State Street station

 New Haven State Street station is a commuter rail station located on State Street in downtown New Haven, Connecticut.
 The secondary railroad station in the city, it is located 0.8 mi northeast of the much larger New Haven Union Station and is intended to offer easier access to New Haven's downtown business district.
 It is served by CT Rail Shore Line East and Hartford Line commuter trains, Amtrak Hartford Line trains, -terminating trains, and trains, and a limited number of Metro-North Railroad New Haven Line trains.
 Originally proposed in 1996, State Street opened on June 7, 2002.
 A second platform opened on June 8, 2018, in time for the beginning of Hartford Line service.

-Service

-A station closer to New Haven's business district than Union Station was first proposed in 1996.
-The station opened on June 7, 2002, for Shore Line East service, with Metro-North service added on June 24, 2002.
-Hartford Line and New Haven–Springfield Shuttle service began on June 16, 2018.
-Most Shore Line East and all Hartford Line trains (both Amtrak and CT Rail) stop at the station.
-Travel time to Union Station is approximately two minutes and is fare-free, except on Metro-North.
-Metro-North trains only serve the station on weekday reverse peak runs (plus one midday trip).
-There are five trains from Grand Central Terminal and six trains to Grand Central per weekday.